lucknow

 The entire complex consists of the Imambara, mosque, and the Bhul Bhulaiya, perhaps the most interesting of all.

 If covered thoroughly, it may take about 3 hours to cover all nooks and corners of Bada Imambara.
-For those looking for a 24 hours Lucknow itinerary because they have limited time in hand, a one hour tour of the Bada Imambara is what I personally recommend.
+For those looking for a 24 hours Lucknow itinerary because they have limited time in hand, a one hour tour of the Bada Imambara is what I recommend.

 Chota Imambara